um-acs/acs_docs/docs/triton/2-software_environment_management.rst

 Software Environment Management
 ===============================

-Software and dependencies on Triton are deployed through Lmod_, an implementation of `Environment Modules`_.
+Software and dependencies on Triton are deployed and managed through Lmod_, an implementation of `Environment Modules`_.
+Lmod provides a set of module commands that users can employ to modify their software environment.
+Essentially, Lmod provides the `module` command which interprets modulefiles, which (are a type of file that) set or alter shell enviroment variables.

 .. _Lmod: https://lmod.readthedocs.io/en/latest/010_user.html